mitchcieminski/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Funding Guidelines.

-The Student Government currently has no all-encompasing funding guidelines for the Student Activities Fund.
+The Student Government currently has no all-encompassing funding guidelines for the Student Activities Fund.

 ### Article 10.
 Student Government Audits.